riesentoaster/coreutils-differential-fuzzing/README.md

 Read the report [here](./report/out/index.pdf).
 Its artifacts are in the `report` subdirectory.

+## Performance Tests

+Code to perform performance tests outside of the fuzzer and their results can be found in [performance_test](./performance_test/).

 ## Fuzzer

 This project is written in rust/cargo (make sure you have a [current version installed](https://doc.rust-lang.org/cargo/getting-started/installation.html)) and uses [cargo make](https://sagiegurari.github.io/cargo-make/) to document and automate the build steps.